-These are free tools provided by google that will help you to track what is going on with your site.
+These are free tools provided by Google that will help you to track what is going on with your site.

 Google Analytics will provide information about your traffic while Google console will let you know if your site has any issues that need to be resolved.

 I have an SEO checklist I use every week.
-It is easier to fix any problems as the occur instead of waiting for them to all build up.
+It is easier to fix any problems as they occur instead of waiting for them to all build up.
 You might want to consider using an SEO checklist as well.

-How to Install Google Analytics.
+How to Install Google Analytics

-How to Install Google Console.
+How to Install Google Console